architolk/fm-synth/doc/OPS-menu.md

 You select the particular operator, by pressing the corresponding dial.
 This is made visible on the bottom screen.

-When you click on the output-dial, you enter "rate" mode and in this mode, you can change the rate values for any of the operator envelopes.
-You can change the rate for all operators at the same time, by turning the output-dial.

-(maybe we can do the same for output-dial click and blue=level?
-Then we could change stuff like eg loop?)

 ![](Envelope.png)

 In **Duration** mode, sustain acts as a "normal" ADSR sustain level, so not only L3 is affected, but also L2 (end of Decay-1 level).
 With settings L0=L4=L5=0 and L1=255, you get a "normal" ADSR.
 Attack sets the attack rate, decay-1 sets the decay rate and release-1 sets the release rate.